quocvu/quocvu.github.io/_posts/2015-09-01-loopback-remote-method-returning-an-object.md

 and hope I can save you some time.

 The documentation shows how to return a string and we can easily see how it would work for any primitive data types.
-The handler (i.e. Person.great function) returns a string, the REST API, wrap it with a JSON object and returns `{ "greetings": "Greetings...
+The handler (i.e. Person.great function) returns a string, the REST API, wraps it with a JSON object and returns `{ "greetings": "Greetings...
 John!" }`.

 Now let say we have a method returning the address where this person lives.
 The handler would return an object (e.g. a model).